 What is the Tax Court of Canada

-The Tax Court of Canada is a specialized court in Canada that has exclusive jurisdiction over tax matters.
+The Tax Court of Canada is a specialized court in Canada that has exclusive jurisdiction over legal tax matters.
 The Tax Court is the body of court or competition jurisdiction to handle all tax court appeals.

 Appeals to the Tax Court